 Free T3 and Free T4 Blood Test Panel

-A T3 normally represents only approximately 5% of the thyroid hormone and like thyroxine is almost entirely bound to the carrier proteins, with only 0.25% of the total being in the free state.
-Measurement of Free T-3 is of value in confirming the diagnosis of hyperthyroidism, when an elevated free or total thyroxine level is found.
-Abnormal total and free tri-iodothyronine concentrations can appear in T3 toxicosis, in the presence of normal thyroxine levels.
+Free T3 - normally represents only approximately 5% of the thyroid hormone.
+Like thyroxine, it is almost entirely bound to the carrier proteins, with only 0.25% of the total being free.
+Measurement of Free T-3 is of value in confirming the diagnosis of hyperthyroidism when an elevated free or total thyroxine level is found.
+Abnormal total and free tri-iodothyronine concentrations can appear in T3 toxicosis in normal thyroxine levels.
 Free T3 levels are not affected by carrier protein variation.

-A Free T4 is the active form of thyroxine and is thought to be a more accurate reflection of thyroid hormone function.
-The free T4 test is thought by many to be a more accurate reflection of thyroid hormone function and, in most cases, its use has replaced that of the total T4 test.
-A total T4 or free T4 test is primarily ordered in response to an abnormal TSH test result.
-Sometimes the T4 will be ordered along with a TSH to give the doctor a more complete evaluation of the adequacy of the thyroid hormone feedback system.
-These tests are usually ordered when a person has symptoms of hyperthroidism or hypothyroidism.
+Free T4 - is the active form of thyroxine and is a more accurate reflection of thyroid hormone function.
+The free T4 test is thought to be a more accurate reflection of thyroid hormone function, and, in most cases, its use has replaced that of the total T4 test.
+A total T4 or free T4 test is primarily ordered in response to an abnormal TSH result.
+However, sometimes the T4 will be ordered along with a TSH to give the doctor a complete evaluation of the adequacy of the thyroid hormone feedback system.
+These tests are usually ordered when a person has symptoms of hyperthyroidism or hypothyroidism.

 Trusted, Secure, & Confidential